abhishek-ghose/blog/_posts/2017-04-26-hello-new-blog.markdown

 Moving to a new place can often be exciting, hectic and even tiresome, all at the same time.
 I am moving my blog, from [here](http://quipu-strands.blogspot.com/), and it’s none of those.[^1]

-Yeesh ... feeble attempt at a [garden path sentence](https://en.wikipedia.org/wiki/Garden_path_sentence).
-Anyhoo ...

 I tend towards writing technical posts when I tend towards writing at all these days, and [blogger](https://www.blogger.com) doesn’t give me the presentation options I need.
 So, for now, its GitHub pages[^2], but with my own domain.
 That way, if I decide to move again, my (almost non-existent) readers won’t be sent scrambling to find my (almost non-existent) content.

-There was the small matter of picking a name.
 The old blog was titled “Random Thoughts”.
-I wanted something different and a little more original this time, so I Googled “Not So Random Thoughts”.
+I wanted something different and bit more original this time, so I Googled “Not So Random Thoughts”.
 Obviously.

-Ha ha ...

-Stop.
+Yeah, right.
 So many hits it isn't even funny.
-And that is exactly why you are stuck with "A Not So Primordial Soup"; which, I think, does a good job of telling you that this is going to be a mixed bag of the deep and the frivolous.
+So many, that you couldn't squint and ignore.
+And that is exactly why you are stuck with "A Not So Primordial Soup"; which, by the way, does a good job of telling you that this is going to be a mixed bag of the deep and the frivolous.

 Just for the record, "The Psionic Poodle" was on the list.
-In case you were wondering if I am fun.
+In case you were wondering if I can be fun.

-[Someone recently asked me what does the domain name "quipu strands" mean? _Quipus_ or _khipus_ were rudimentary recording devices used by the Incas and certain other cultures, that involved representing information using colored threads.
-More information [here](https://en.wikipedia.org/wiki/Quipu).
-I first came across the term in a [Biggles](https://en.wikipedia.org/wiki/Biggles) story :-).
-Analogously, my blog is a recording device for me.

-Quipus are also known as "talking knots".
-And in a typical show of staircase wit, I now realize that could have been a good blog title too -_-]

 Now for some quick tests to see if this platform holds up.
 Grouping them here, so that if I switch to a new platform/theme etc, I can use this post as a quick check to see if the various non-text entities I use are displayed correctly.